 Your First Initiative

-By the end of this article, you will have created an Autobuild initiative from a spec document, watched it decompose into features and executables, and know how to track its progress on the board.
+By the end of this article, you will have started an Autobuild initiative from a spec document, watched it decompose into features and executables, and know how to track its progress on the Board.

 What Autobuild does when you start an initiative